/ EN

 garden

-The garden viewed from Shoin is said to have been repaired by Fumai, and has a simple atmosphere that is popular with tea masters.
+The garden viewed from the Shoin is said to have been restored by Lord Harusato, reflecting the simplicity favored by tea masters.

 Lotus Pond

-The quietly standing surface of the water is reflected in different expressions with each season, soothing visitors.
+The still water reflects different expressions with each season, gently soothing visitors.

 Hydrangea

-Many hydrangeas are planted at Tsukisho-ji Temple, and the sight of them blooming around the mausoleum of the first feudal lord, Matsudaira Naomasa, is particularly impressive.
+Many hydrangeas are planted at Gesshoji, with the area around the grave of the first lord, Naomasa Matsudaira, being particularly breathtaking when in full bloom.